InvirganceExampleCode/ConvirgancePetClinic/README.md

 Convirgance (Web Services) is not yet in release or pre-release.
 So if you want to build this, you'll need to download and build the [convirgance-web](https://github.com/InvirganceOpenSource/convirgance-web) project.

 You'll also need a Servlet 3.0 compliant application server.
 Only Glassfish has been tested so far.
-However, Tomcat and others should work just fine.
+Tomcat currently requires that JSTL be added to the project as it's no longer provided by the container.
+However, all other Jakarta EE compliant servers should work just fine.

 # More Info